Tongai-Zinaka/RDAMP_LMS_Analytics_RCHG/README.md

 This accessibility-focused dashboard presents key user statistics, showing that nearly 20% of courses were undertaken via screen reader.
 It also breaks down feedback sentiment across rating categories, helping assess courses ranking among diverse user groups.

+You can find feedback count, percentage of training completed with a screen reader, avergae feedback ratings, and performance comparisons for users with accessibility needs.

 **Statistical Insights**
 ![Advanced Analysis](Dashboard/Screenshots/Statistical%20Insights.png)

 The dashboard shows no significant differences in performance across departments, while forecasting a downward trend in training completions.
 It also reveals a link between training time and frequency with performance, supporting better course design moving forward.

+It includes ANOVA results, average skills score per team, forecasting of training completions for next quarter, and regression on training time vs performance.

 ### DAX measures used